 Positive and negative attitudes have a direct impact on brain responses to situations.
 A negative mindset focuses on the problem directly in front of you and examines it in a pessimistic light.
 You automatically assume the worst, whether you’d admit that or not.
-This closes your mind to possibilities and increases the likelihood that you’ll create a self-fulfilling prophesy of failure.
+This closes your mind to possibilities and increases the likelihood that you’ll create a self-fulfilling prophecy of failure.

 A positive mindset, however, assumes a more optimistic focus and looks for all the ways you might succeed.
 As a result, it allows you to see possibilities and options when you’re faced with a challenge.
 Rather than focusing on how difficult something is, you look for many creative potential solutions.

 How does this play out in a medical practice?
-You see it a lot of different ways.
+You see it in a lot of different ways.
 When faced with the changes to reimbursement models, coding and billing requirements, or anything else causing upheaval in the medical world, you can take a negative or a positive mindset.
 A negative mindset declares the change a disaster and quite possibly the end of your practice.
 A positive mindset doesn’t dismiss the challenges facing you, but rather looks for the opportunities there to thrive—like seeking out other ways to grow your practice through marketing, adjusting your practice management, and so on.